MicrosoftDocs/azure-stack-docs/AKS-Hybrid/availability-sets.md

 - Optimizes the resource usage and performance of your cluster by ensuring that VMs are evenly distributed across the available nodes and not concentrated on a single node or a subset of nodes.
 - Aligns with the best practices and expectations of your customers and partners who are looking for a reliable and consistent on-premises Kubernetes experience.

 ## Enable availability sets

-**With AKS on Azure Local, version 23H2, the availability sets feature is enabled by default when you create a node pool.**
-With AKS on Windows Server, you can enable availability sets feature by adding the `-enableAvailabilitySet` parameter when you create an AKS cluster.
-For example: `New-AksHciCluster -Name <name> -controlPlaneNodeCount 3 -osType Linux -kubernetesVersion $kubernetesVersion -enableAvailabilitySet`.
+With AKS on Azure Local, version 23H2, the availability sets feature is enabled by default when you create a node pool.
+With AKS on Windows Server, you can enable availability sets feature by adding the `-enableAvailabilitySet` parameter when you create an AKS cluster; for example, `New-AksHciCluster -Name <name> -controlPlaneNodeCount 3 -osType Linux -kubernetesVersion $kubernetesVersion -enableAvailabilitySet`.

 ## How availability sets work in AKS enabled by Azure Arc